wanesty/keeb-x3/README.md

+# The RP2040 chip-powered V2 of this project has been relocated to [Codeberg](https://codeberg.org/Wanesty/keeb-x3)
+it's developement will remain there for present and future iterations if I ultimately favor it over GitHub.

+---

 # keeb-x3
-a 1800-type ortholinear keyboard with 105 keys
+a 1800-style ortholinear keyboard with 105 keys

 ![Render](pics/layout.png)